mrkkrp/markkarpov.com/tutorial/exceptions.md

-On a lower level, there are wrappers like `block :: IO a -> IO a` and `unblock :: IO a -> IO a` that modify the *masking state* of a thread while the inner code in executed.
+On a lower level, there are wrappers like `block :: IO a -> IO a` and `unblock :: IO a -> IO a` that modify the *masking state* of a thread while the inner code is executed.
 When `block` and `unblock` are nested, only the innermost layer matters:

 ```haskell